L&S Short-Term Staffing Request Process

 Updated copy of the 2018-19 teaching report.
 Previous copies of the teaching report may be downloaded from departmental STS folders in Box (name = “48-#### STS”).
-Please note that the teaching reports are due each semester, whether or not a department is requesting short-term staff.
+The teaching reports are due each semester, whether or not a department is requesting short-term staff.

-Short-Term Staffing Request forms should be completed for all short-term staffing requests, even if the funding source of the STS is secure (e.g., Honors, FIGS, etc.).
+Short-Term Staffing positions require approval through this process, even if the funding source of the STS is secure (e.g., Honors, FIGS, etc.).
 This is necessary because STS requests will be reviewed as a part of a department’s overall instructional strategy and for technical reasons (e.g., percentage of appointment, title).
 “STS” may refer to several titles, including Associate Lecturer, Lecturer (SA), Faculty Associate, Visiting Faculty, L/I faculty, Emeritus Faculty and Adjunct Faculty.

 Please note that departments should not modify the format of the teaching report template, and that all fields are required.

 Teaching Report Instructions:Only an updated copy of the 2018-19 teaching report is due at this time.
 This can be downloaded from the departmental Box folders (folder name = “48-#### STS”).
 Please contact Amanda Mahr if you are unable to locate your latest teaching report.

 Below are instructions for completing a blank teaching report:

 1) At the top of the worksheet, indicate the following information: